 This is a medium-bodied wine that is full of flavor.
 I love this wine with Pizza and with any grilled meats.
 The bright fruit and weight of the wine pairs very well with a variety of foods including grilled sausages.
 I love this wine because it could be the first bottle of the night, or the third.
 A great food wine has solid fruit and a nice acidity, but it's not heavy.
 The Malbec does this all in spades.

 I recommend chilling this wine down for 10-15 minute in the refrigerator prior to serving.
+This is an ideal backyard, BBQ wine.

 Full-bodied, bold red wines that see a fair amount of oak aging are ideal for red meats and heavier stewed dishes.
 The Martellotto Cabernet Sauvignon is the wine for steak night, whether you are dining in or out.
 But don't be too formal, as this wine is great with hamburgers, hard cheeses, and richly flavored roast meats.